pasiol/WilmaJSONReader/README.rst

 The Wilma rest client.

-Support getting daily data or daterange of the following resources: rooms, teachers and students.
+Supports getting daily data or date range of the resource.
+Valid resource type are rooms, teachers and students.

 Usage
 -----